zipnn/zipnn/README.md

 Are the original and decompressed byte strings the same [TORCH]?
 True
 ```

+For many more examples showcasing our various scripts, methods, and plugins, please refer to the [examples folder.](examples)
 ## Configuration

 The default configuration is ByteGrouping of 4 with vanilla ZSTD, and the input and outputs are "byte".
 For more advanced options, please consider the following parameters: